Making Sense of Our History

 Mar 17, 2021

 According to a 2019 study by the American Academy of Pediatrics, youth whose restroom and locker room use were restricted were more likely to experience sexual harassment and violence compared with those without restrictions.
-Executing more inclusive policies will protect Trans and non-binary individuals and your staff from a preventable situation that may prove harmful both physically and psychologically.
+Executing the implementation of more inclusive policies will protect Trans and non-binary individuals and staff from a preventable situation that may prove harmful both physically and psychologically.

 Analyzing Policy for a Better Future